srishtigrp78/Admin-API/README.md

 ## Environment and setup

 1. Install dependencies `mvn clean install`
-2. You can copy `common_example.properties` to `common_local.properties` and edit the file accordingly.
+2. You can copy `admin_example.properties` to `admin_local.properties` and edit the file accordingly.
 The file is under `src/main/environment` folder.
 3. Run the spring server with local configuration `mvn spring-boot:run -DENV_VAR=local`

 ## Installation